interface-ui/interface-ui/docs/langs/en/guide/install.md

 ## Full Import

-By fully importing FusionUI components, the package size will increase.
+By fully importing FusionUi components, the package size will increase.

 ```main.ts```
 ```ts